 James joined Shullman Fugate in August 2020.
-His practice is centered on trademark, copyright, media, and privacy law.
+His practice is centered on intellectual property, defamation, access-to-information, and data privacy and security law.

-James assists clients on matters concerning software and brand development and protection, intellectual property licensing, trademark clearance and prosecution, entertainment, and publishing.
+James assists clients on matters concerning software and brand development and protection, intellectual property licensing, trademark clearance and prosecution, entertainment, art, and publishing.
 He also provides counsel on data privacy and security matters and is a Certified Information Privacy Professional (CIPP/US).
 James is also an experienced litigator.
-He often represents individuals and entities in intellectual property, commercial, and internet-related disputes.
+He often represents individuals and entities in intellectual property, commercial, access-to-information, and internet- and speech-related disputes.

 James maintains an active pro bono practice representing nonprofit organizations and creatives.
-James currently serves on the board of directors of the Dade County Bar Association's Young Lawyers Section and is the treasurer of Yiddish Farm, a nonprofit educational farm in upstate New York.
-He is also a Florida Chapter Chair of the Copyright Society of the United States, and a member of the Open Source Initiative and the International Association of Privacy Professionals.
+James serves on the board of directors of Yiddish Farm, a nonprofit educational farm in upstate New York, and he previously served on the board of directors of the Dade County Bar Association’s Young Lawyers Section.
+James is also a Florida Chapter Chair of the Copyright Society of the USA and a member of the International Association of Privacy Professionals.